The Anna Centenary LibraryCurrently Open [Closes at 08:00 pm]

 - Tags: Library, Educational Site, Family And Kids

-About The Anna Centenary Library, Chennai
+The Anna Centenary Library - Review

 Named after former Chief Minister C. N. Annadurai, the Anna Centenary Library is an established state library and one of the biggest in Asia, spanning over almost 8 acres of land.
 The library was opened in 2010 and accommodates approximately 1.2 million books and can hold 1,250 people.
 The library run on sophisticated technology, with a section for the visually impaired that contains talking books and Braille displays.
 Service areas are present in the western end to prevent solar radiation as the seven-story atrium allows in an abundant amount of natural light in the reaming areas.
 There is an ample amount of parking space as well as a separate power substation built on the premises.
 More than 300 strategically placed CCTV cameras and a food court are also features of this unique, state of the art library.